The Frank Doezema Family History

 Times were hard for any family without farmland, and Tjerk and Anskje decided

-to immigrate with the family to
+to immigrate with the family to America.
+The year was 1881 and both were in

 tradition is that Tjerk was reluctantly persuaded to immigrate by his blind and